kubesimplify/kblogs/README.md

-# kblogs
+# Kubesimplify Blogs - kblogs

-This is the repo for blog collaboration with Kubesimplify
+This is the repo for blog collaboration with [Kubesimplify](https://blog.kubesimplify.com/)